Migraine in children

 This should be according to the success of previous treatments and severity of attack.

-Simple analgesics such as paracetamol and ibuprofen are recommended as first-line early in the attack.11 Ibuprofen is likely to be more effective.
-Despite guideline consensus, there is little evidence for their efficacy.
+Simple analgesics such as paracetamol and ibuprofen are recommended as first-line early in the attack.
+Ibuprofen is likely to be more effective.
+Aspirin should not be used under the age of 16 because of the risk of Reye's syndrome.

-If simple analgesics are ineffective, the 5HT1-receptor agonists (triptans) sumatriptan or zolmitriptan can be used.
-Triptans for children should only be initiated by a specialist.
+If simple analgesics are ineffective, the 5HT1-receptor agonists (triptans) sumatriptan or zolmitriptan can be used (NICE CKS advises a nasal triptan as first line):

 Sumatriptan can be given orally for those aged 6 years and older, by subcutaneous injection for those aged 10 years and older, and intranasally for those aged 12 years and older.